 And yet, there is something new here.
 Swapping modules and preserving their related settings just makes sense.
 Having sound never stop - even as modules are added and deleted - is joyful.
 Stereo control signals are logical but literally sideways.
 A module version of Bitwig's Sampler is like happening across an old friend with a new face.
-Seeing the sonic effect of a change before you hear it makes things so much faster, and somehow more natural...
+Seeing the sonic effect of a change before you hear it makes things so much faster, and somehow more natural.
+And how about a way to generate streams of note signals...